 I think that some people consider the Smith Manoeuvre to be the best thing since sliced bread, while others take a more cautious approach and think that it's risky business to be leveraging your home (when essentially its already being leveraged with a large mortgage in a real estate market that is kind of shaky).

-However, I haven’t embarked on this venture and after much deliberation, I don’t think I will embark on it.
-With interest rates rising I don’t see myself being successful with creating the income needed to offset the interest costs.
+However, I haven't embarked on this venture and after much deliberation, I don't think I will embark on it.
+With interest rates rising I don't see myself being successful with creating the income needed to offset the interest costs.
 However, it does seem like an attractive idea and if I had more of a backbone or a thirst for adventure, I would go for the gusto and go for the Smith Manoeuvre.
-I’m more of a Keep it Simple, Stupid type of girl, so likely the Smith Manoeuvre is not for me.
+I'm more of a Keep it Simple, Stupid type of girl, so likely the Smith Manoeuvre is not for me.
+I'll stick to my basic strategy of aggressively paying off my mortgage loan and sticking to vanilla index ETFs that I purchase through Questrade, or with monthly pre-authorized contributions to Wealthsimple (my choice out of Canada's top robo advisors).

 Therefore Keep it Simple to most means paying off your principle mortgage.
 No re-advanceable fancy mortgage where you deduct taxes from it to get a big tax deduction (however sexy that sounds).